TheApeMachine/co2ok-plugin-woocommerce/readme.txt

 == Screenshots ==

-1. The South Pole button and info-hover as it is presented to users
+1. The South Pole button integrated in the checkout screen

-2. An overview that includes the checkout screen
+2. An overview that show our info-hover as it is presented to users

 == Changelog ==